openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

          member fields
        * ``option`` (string)
        * ``feedback`` (string)

+       When the only criterion in the rubric is student feedback, ``points possible`` is 0 and the ``option`` field is not included.

    * - ``rubric``
      - dict
-     - This field contains the member field ``contenthash``, which identifies the rubric that the student used to assess the essay.
+     - This field contains the member field ``contenthash``, which identifies the rubric that the student used to assess the response.
    * - ``scored_at``
      - datetime
      - Timestamp for when the assessment was submitted.